TheCedarPrince/thecedarprince.github.io/notes/01132021044141-universal-health-proposal.md

-@def title = "Making Fair Choices on the Path to Universal Health Coverage"
-@def slug = "01132021044141-universal-health-proposal"
-@def tags = ["bibliography", "universal", "health", "coverage", "archive"]
-@def description = ""
++++

-@def rss_title = "Making Fair Choices on the Path to Universal Health Coverage"
+title = "Making Fair Choices on the Path to Universal Health Coverage" slug = "01132021044141-universal-health-proposal" tags = ["bibliography", "universal", "health", "coverage", "archive"] rss_title = "Making Fair Choices on the Path to Universal Health Coverage" rss_pubdate = Date(2021, 1, 12)
-@def rss_description = ""
-@def rss_pubdate = Date(2021, 1, 12)
++++

 Making Fair Choices on the Path to Universal Health Coverage